Connect with others who understand.

 Other Possible Causes of Skin Symptoms on the Scrotum

-There are many possible causes of an itchy, irritated scrotum.
+There are many possible causes of an itchy, irritated scrotum besides eczema.
 They include the following:

 Treating Scrotal Eczema

-If you experience symptoms of eczema on your scrotum or genital area, talk to your health care provider or a dermatologist.
-Do not try to treat eczema yourself, as certain remedies or treatments may irritate the sensitive skin of the scrotum and worsen your symptoms.
+Talk to your dermatologist or other healthcare provider to get medical advice about how to treat scrotal eczema.
+Don’t try to treat eczema yourself, as certain remedies may irritate the sensitive skin of the scrotum and worsen your symptoms.

 Topical Medications

 Treating genital eczema often begins with a topical medication, such as a corticosteroid.
-Corticosteroids (also known as steroids) reduce inflammation, helping to alleviate skin irritation and other symptoms of eczema.
-Strong steroids are not used on the scrotum because they can thin out the skin.
+Corticosteroids (also known as steroids) reduce inflammation, helping to ease skin irritation and other symptoms of eczema.
+Strong steroids aren’t used on the scrotum because they can thin out the skin.

-Topical immunomodulators — such as tacrolimus (sold as Protopic) and pimecrolimus (sold as Elidel) — suppress the immune system in the skin but do not thin out the skin like steroids do.
-These are good options for the genital area.
-Crisaborole, sold as Eucrisa, is a newer topical agent that also does not contain steroids and is safe to use near the genitals.
+Topical immunomodulators — such as tacrolimus and pimecrolimus — suppress the immune system in the skin but don’t thin out the skin like steroids do.
+These are often recommended for the genital area.
+Crisaborole is a newer topical agent that doesn’t contain steroids and may be safer to use near the genitals.

 Moisturizers